Echo Productions Trust trading as Pro Light & Sound | ABN 76 419 775 597 | ACN 677 113 370

 1. Introduction

-Pro Light & Sound (referred to in this policy as “Pro Light & Sound”, “we”, “us” or “our”) is the trading name of Echo Productions Trust trading as Pro Light and Sound, located at 27 Kembla Street, Cheltenham VIC 3192.
+Pro Light & Sound (referred to in this policy as “Pro Light & Sound”, “PLS”, “we”, “us” or “our”) is the trading name of Echo Productions Trust, located at 27 Kembla Street, Cheltenham VIC 3192.
 We are an Australian premium audio-visual production and event company.

 This Privacy Policy explains how we collect, hold, use, disclose and protect personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
 It also explains how individuals can access and correct the personal information we hold about them, and how to make a privacy-related complaint.